 Table of Contents

-1) Locate All of Your Photographs
+1. Locate All of Your Photographs

-Start with your computer and try to locate every single picture.
-Common places to look for photographs are in your “My Documents” or “My Pictures” folders, but you might have pictures in other folders as well.
-Just search your computer for all files with “JPG” extension and see what it finds.
 Create a local folder on your desktop and move all your pictures there.
-If you have other computers/laptops at home, perform the same search and try to find every single picture.
-Next, go through your mobile devices (iPhone, iPod, Zune, etc) and see if you have any pictures stored there too.
-Copy them all to your main PC, into the same folder that you created earlier.
+If you have other computers at home, perform the same search and try to find every single picture.
+Next, go through your mobile devices and see if you have any pictures stored there too.
+Copy them all to your main computer, into the same folder that you created earlier.

-2) Storage and Backup
+2. Storage and Backup

 Before thinking about how to organize your images, think about where you will be storing your images and how you will be backing them up.

-2.1) Where to Store Your Photos
+2.1.
+Where to Store Your Photos

-2.2) Where to Backup Your Photos
+2.2.
+Where to Backup Your Photos

-3) Create Main Folder Structure
+3. Create Main Folder Structure

-Now that you know where to store your images and backups, it is time to think about your folder structure strategy, i.e. how you will be storing your pictures.
+Now that you know where to store your images and backups, it is time to think about your folder structure strategy, i.e. how you will be actually storing your photos.
 There are many ways to do this and everyone can give different suggestions.
 Let me show you the way I do it and I will leave it up to you to decide if it works for you or not.
-I first start with the root folder and create a folder called “Pictures”:
+I first start with the root folder and create a folder called “Photos”:

-As you can see, I have another folder for “Videos” as well :)
+As you can see, I have another folder for “Videos” as well.

 Next, I create folders for each year, one by one:

-4) Create One Folder Per Event and Move Photos
+4. Create One Folder Per Event and Move Photos

 Then under each folder, I create one folder per event: